lynkos/algae-detection/README.md

    ```
    conda update conda
    ```
-3. Enter the directory where you want the repository (`algae-detection`) to be cloned
+3. Enter the directory you want `algae-detection` to be cloned in
      * POSIX
        ```sh
        cd ~/path/to/directory